Ducki67/Reboot-Ultimate-latest/README.md

 # What does this reboot have?

 - [x] Proper Siphon (Animation, Health, and Materials)
-- [x] Fixed vehicle "interact" popup crash
 - [x] Proper Bots (cheat bot)
-- [x] Vehicle Weapons & Fixed Some Weapon Bugs
 - [x] Fixed S18+ Win Screen
 - [x] More Commands
+- [x] Fixed Several Bugs
 - [x] Fixed S13 Foundations
+- [x] Toggleable Victory Crown for S19
 - [x] Fixed Editing

 # To Do List:

 - Fix Whirlpools not launching the player/Witch Brooms & Silver Surfers Board cancelling and not enabling glider
-- Fix Siphon Animation on bots (on chapter 2)
+- Fix Ultimate Bots Siphon Animation

 ## Installation

 1. Click the green "<> Code 🔽" button, and click "Download ZIP".
 Extract using [WinRAR](https://www.rarlab.com/rar/winrar-x64-701.exe)
 2. Build the project using your preferred build tools.
 (Recommended: Visual Studio Community 2022, C++)
-3. Run the server using the Reboot Launcher.
+3. Run the server using the Reboot Launcher/another launcher of choice.